vu3th/vue-dapp/README.md

 ## Features
-- TypeScript for safe and efficient development.
+- Written in **TypeScript** for safe and efficient development.
+- Demo written and bundled using [Vite](https://github.com/vitejs/vite)
-- [Ethers](https://docs.ethers.io/v5/) for interacting with Ethereum.
+- [Ethers.js](https://docs.ethers.io/v5/) for interacting with Ethereum.
 - [Multicall2](https://github.com/makerdao/multicall) for calling multiple constant function into one request.

 ## Quick Start